Joey Travolta

-Joseph Allen Travolta (born October 14, 1950) is an American actor, singer, producer, director and screenwriter.
-He is the older brother of actor John Travolta.
+Joseph Allen Travolta (born October 14, 1950) is an American actor.
+He is the elder brother of actor John Travolta.

 Early life

 Travolta was born and raised in Englewood, New Jersey, a nearby suburb of New York City, where he attended Dwight Morrow High School.
 His father, Salvatore Travolta, was a semi-professional football player turned tire salesman and partner in a tire company.
 His mother, Helen Cecilia (née Burke; 1912–1978), was an actress and singer who had appeared in The Sunshine Sisters, a radio vocal group, and acted and directed before becoming a high school drama and English teacher.
 His father was a second-generation Italian American and his mother was Irish American.
 He is one of six children including actors John Travolta, Ellen Travolta and Margaret Travolta.

 He graduated from Paterson State College with a degree in special education in 1974.

 Career

 Travolta began a singing career in 1978 as a recording artist on Casablanca Records, releasing his eponymous album.
 The following year he made his acting debut starring in the feature film Sunnyside for Filmways Productions.
 He then became a guest star in the 1980s television show Simon & Simon (episode: "The Hottest Ticket in Town").

-Additional acting credits include work with director John Landis on multiple feature film projects: Amazon Women on the Moon (1987), Beverly Hills Cop III (1994), Oscar (1991), and Susan's Plan (1998).
-He was also a series regular on the WB television hit Movie Stars (1999).
+Additional acting credits include work with director John Landis on multiple feature film projects: Amazon Women on the Moon, Beverly Hills Cop III, Oscar, and Susan's Plan.
+He was also a series regular on the WB television hit Movie Stars.

 Stage performances include starring roles in Bye Bye Birdie, Guys and Dolls, and West Side Story.
 He wrote and directed Diva Las Vegas in 1989, which went on to win the Italian Funny Film Festival.

 In 1991, Joey Travolta produced and starred in Da Vinci's War.
-He later produced and starred in the sequel, To the Limit (1995).
+He later produced and starred in the sequel, To the Limit.
 He made directing his main priority in 1994.
-He directed the action thrillers Hard Vice (1994) and Navajo Blues (1996).
-Subsequent titles include Earth Minus Zero (1996), Laws of Deception (1997), Detour (1999), Mel (1996), Partners (2000), Enemies of Laughter (2000), and Waiting to Live (2002).
+He directed the action thrillers Hard Vice and Navajo Blues.
+Subsequent titles include Earth Minus Zero, Laws of Deception, Detour, Mel, Partners, Enemies of Laughter, and Waiting to Live.

 For television audiences he directed the police drama L.A.
-Heat (1999), Friday Night After the Movies (2010), and the syndicated Disney series Honey, I Shrunk the Kids: The TV Show (2007).
+Heat, Friday Night After the Movies, and the syndicated Disney series Honey, I Shrunk The Kids.
 He has directed music videos as well such as Aqua's Doctor Jones and Latvia's entry, in Eurovision Song Contest 2008, Pirates of the Sea.